kaiakamatsu/BENG183-Classification/Classification.md

 [Image Credits](https://www.javatpoint.com/k-nearest-neighbor-algorithm-for-machine-learning)

 When we introduce a new data point we will calculate the distances from the new data point to the others using the chosen distance metric.
 Then we can sort the calculated distances in ascending order based on distance values.
 This way, we can look at the top k rows for the closest k neighbors.
-Ultimately, we can see which neighbors the new data point is and make a decision on which label it belongs due to the highest vote.
+Ultimately, we can label the new data point based on the most common label among the k closest neighbors.

 ## Limitations
 ### Runtime and Storage